Southwest Health offers a Sexual Assault Support Program called SANE

 We Are Here to Help

 Regardless of when an assault occurs, we encourage all victims to seek medical services to discuss both short-term and long-term health concerns.
 You can talk to a SANE nurse anytime by calling the Southwest Health Emergency Center directly at 608-342-4730.
-Or, simply come see us 24/7 at our 1400 Eastside Road location in Platteville.
-We are here to help.
+Call ER to inquire if SANE available and we will assist you in scheduling an exam

 Talk to a SANE nurse direct: 608-342-4730